 #5 See the Doolin Castle

 Although picturesque, the castle carries a dark history.
-In 1588, Doonagore Castle Doolin was used to hang 170 survivors of a Spanish Armada shipwreck.
+In 1588, the site was used to hang 170 survivors of a Spanish Armada shipwreck.
+Since then, ownership has passed through many hands.

-Ownership of the Doolin Doonagore Castle has passed through many hands over the centuries.
 Today, it is privately owned – which means both entry to the grounds and the castle is off limits.
-Visitors, however, can still get a fairly good up-close look, and the view from the castle hill is sublime.
+You can still get a fairly good up-close look, and the view from the hill is quite nice!

-Ballinalacken Castle is another nearby historic structure that is fascinating to see.
-Located on the north side of the town, the 15th century castle is inaccessible unless you stay at the Ballinalacken Castle Country House Hotel.
-Yep, you read that right…you can spend the night in a luxury Doolin castle hotel and get a private tour of the tower!
+Ballinalacken Castle is a nearby historic structure that is fascinating to see.
+However, the 15th century stronghold is inaccessible unless you book a room at the Ballinalacken Castle Country House Hotel.

 #6 Visit Killilagh Medieval Church Ruins